DataDog/integrations-core/istio/README.md

       - request_protocol
       - connection_security_policy
 ```
-These excluded labels are set in the existing `istio.d/auto_conf.yaml` file.

 ##### Control plane configuration
 To monitor the Istio control plane and report the `mixer`, `galley`, `pilot`, and `citadel` metrics, you must configure the Agent to monitor the `istiod` deployment.
 In Istio `v1.5+`, apply the following Autodiscovery Annotations as pod annotations for the deployment `istiod` in the `istio-system` namespace: